 4V7A0752_1980x1297

-Cosamberi is a delicious light, easily digestible raw salad that nourishes the body.
-Cosamberi is best eaten as a side dish alongside the main meal.
-It can also be eaten as a small snack in the morning or evening.
-It balances vata, pitta and kapha.
+Cosamberi is a delicious, light, easily digestible raw salad that nourishes the body.
+It is best eaten as a side dish alongside the main meal in the morning or evening.
+It balances vata, pitta, and kapha.

 4V7A0875_1980x1297 4V7A0894_1980x1297 4V7A0888_1980x1297